VMReyes/fiber-draw/README.md

 To visualize models, we are currently building up `visualize_model.m`.
 It takes in data and a model and performs inference and plots against the true values.

+## System Identification Pipeline

+In `sys_id_pipeline.m`, the main section contains code for the grid search process and merging models.
+Helper functions are defined below, implementing the algorithm mentioned in my thesis.

+`load_data()` iterates through all files in the folder, creates subbatches and stores it in a cell array called `all_file_data`.
+For the first time, this process takes hours to run, so storing it as a `.mat` file would be time-saving.

+`grid_search_oe()` and `grid_search_armax()` functions perform the grid search process in nested for loops.
+The arguments are controller name (either`'kd'` or `'kt'`), upper bound of the order (set to be 10 in this study), and a boolean indicating if the time- and frequency- domain plots are displayed (useful for debugging but slows the process).
+These functions return the number of "good" subbatches and the average accuracy for each fixed order.

+The `merge_models()` function similarly takes in the controller name (either`'kd`' or `'kt`'), model structure name (either `'oe'` or `'armax'`), the selected model order after reviewing all models, and the boolean flag for plotting (see above).
+Of particular importance is the `all_iddata` it produces, which is a data structure containing all subbatches as experiments which `oe()` and `armax()` can fit to.
+A `.mat` file containing the merged model is saved to the current folder.

+If you'd prefer to see the above in a script-like code instead of wrapped functions, see `sys_id_pipeline_old.m`.
+It's less clean as portions of the code are copy-pasted many times, but it's easier to debug.